Runn-Fast/blog/hasura/README.md

 also providing plenty of useful features.

 But it didn't take long for large companies to become interested in Runn, bringing along hundreds of people and projects to manage.
-We noticed performance issues with load times and making changes was no longer instant.
+We started to notice performance issues, navigating the app was no longer instant.

-Improving the performance of a web app is never as easy as fixing one simple thing, it typically involves optimizing each part of the system.
-We did our best to increase the performance of the database, server and front-end client, but we knew that major changes were needed to achieve the performance for accounts with hundreds of people.
+Improving the performance of a web app is rarely as simple as just fixing one thing, it typically involves optimizing every part of the system.
+We spent many hours optimizing our database, server and front-end client, but we felt that major changes would be needed to achieve the high performance for these large accounts.

-The slowest part of the system was our GraphQL API, it was just really slow to respond to large queries.
-Our server is powered by Ruby on Rails using the `graphql` gem.
+The bottleneck of the system was our GraphQL API, it was just really slow to respond to large queries.
+Our API server was written in Ruby using Rails and reads data from a PostgreSQL database.

-The server  can send the data pretty quickly.
-From our investigation, the trouble lies in assembling the data to send.
-We have XX tables in our PostgreSQL database
+A typical account will fetch a few hundred kilobytes of data from the server, which isn't that much, but it would take our Rails server several seconds to respond.

-This isn't that much data, but it is from all over the database.
-The way our Rails GraphQL server resolved queries meant it would make many requests to the database to gather the data it needed, some in parallel, other requests in series.
-It then needs to parse and format this data into the structure requested by the client.
+We reasoned that this was because of the way Rails would fetch data.
+For each request, Rails would make many separate queries to the database and then need to parse and format this data into the appropritae structure.

-Our servers run on Heroku, which has a hard limit of 30 seconds to respond to a request.
-If the server takes longer than that, the connection is cut and the request fails.
-Usually, requests should be completed within a second, but on large accounts, we started hitting that timeout limit.
-This would cause the app to fail to load.

-We found that if we loaded the data directly from the database, bypassing Rails, the data could be fetched in a few milliseconds.
-This told us that there was plenty of room for performance improvements and that Rails was the bottleneck.
+We tried fetch all the data directly from the database, in a single query.
+The data was returned in a fraction of the time!
+This told us that there was plenty of room for performance improvements and that the Rails GraphQL server was the bottleneck.

-We had already optimized Rails as much as we could, any further improvements would require radical changes, but we didn't have any developers with the deep knowledge of Ruby on Rails.
-These performance optimizations often came at the cost of making the code base more complex and harder to maintain.
+Our team was lacking an experienced Rails developer.
+We had done our best to optimize Rails performance, but we felt any further improvements would require radical changes.
+We began searching for an alternative solution.

 Our Proposed Solution
 ---------------------